nomilous/nez/README.md

 * pending tests - without `(done) ->`
 * fix loss of context (blank test 'names')
 * support `.coffee.md`
+* what can be done with this: `X-SourceMap: /path/to/file.js.map`
 * skip test
 * skip all but test
 * run all